Table of Contents

 If there’s one reason why Instant Pot has exploded with popularity, it’s because Instant Pot is fast.
 Like, really fast — no more “Oh my goodness, I forgot to turn on the slow cooker before work and now we don’t have dinner.”

 If you have an Instant Pot, you know that’s not ever an issue.
 Just toss in the ingredients for your favorite recipe and voila: Dinner’s ready in a jiffy, even in the least expensive Instant Pot models.
+While they’re not as automated as a Roomba, Instant Pots are a great side kick in the kitchen.

 To help you understand just how fast Instant Pots truly are, we broke down the cooking times for more than 50 different ingredients, including potatoes, oats, shrimp, steak, and so much more.